shootTheLuck/MIDITracksOfFire/README.md

 - warn on close before save!

 ## Credits:
-This is not the greatest midi editor in the world, no. This is just a tribute.
+- This is not the greatest midi editor in the world, no. This is just a tribute.
-MIDITracksOfFire is totally inspired by the musical authoring program Easy Beat by Ergonis Software.\
+MIDITracksOfFire is totally inspired by the musical authoring program Easy Beat by Macility/Ergonis Software.
-RepoMan.mid is a midi rendition of Repo Man by Iggy Pop from the "Repo-Man" soundtrack.
-Midified by me for demonstration purposes only
+- RepoMan.mid is a midi rendition of Repo Man by Iggy Pop from the "Repo-Man" soundtrack.
+Midified by me and included here for demonstration purposes only
-Artwork and soundfonts are the work of others and licensed separately by their respective authors\
+- Artwork and soundfonts are the work of others and licensed separately by their respective authors
-Tribute is a song by Tenacious D
+- Tribute is a song by Tenacious D